mantisedu/mantiscode/README.md

 Figure 1: Installing DMG and applying permissions.

-If the app does not load, follow the steps in macOS permisions to add an security exception.
+If the app does not load, follow the steps in macOS permissions to add an security exception.

 ### macOS Permissions
 1. In the Finder  on your Mac, locate the app you want to open.
 (Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.)